Thommil/animals-go/README.md

 The GOPATH will be defined to current folder.

 The code will be downloaded from different repositories and compiled in current GOPATH.
+The GOPATH/bin folder is also added to PATH for direct use.

 To rebuild the code use the script :